Frequently asked questions...

 Kits can be bought from a music shop (new or second hand) or second hand through advertisements in local papers and of course ebay.
 New kits can be bought from @£300, but I find the quality of these kits to be poor and that they have very little resale value.

-If buying new I would recommend the Pearl Export, Yamaha Stage Custom or Premier XPK which cost @£700 including stool & Cymbals.
+If buying new I would recommend the Pearl Export or Yamaha Stage Custom which cost @£700 including stool & Cymbals.
 These are better quality and will give you years of use and are usually made using several plies of cheaper wood covered with vinyl.

 Other reputable manufacturers to look out for when buying a kit are DW, Arbitor, Gretch, Tama, Sonor, Remo, Slingerland, Ayotte, Mapex & Rogers.
 There is a good second hand market for these kits, where a 5 years old kit can be bought for about £400.